 Lasell’s Master of Science in Rehabilitation Science program is designed for educators and registered, certified and/or licensed health and rehabilitation professionals interested in expanded roles in professional practice, administration, research and teaching.
-Our program will provide you with advanced knowledge and understanding of current trends and issues in rehabilitation, exercise and movement disorders through active learning and projects.
 You will develop problem-solving skills necessary to assume leadership roles in research, clinical practice and educational settings in health-related disciplines.

 Offered online for convenience - Experience all the quality you demand from a graduate program paired with the convenience of classes offered exclusively online.
 With 24/7 access, you can complete your coursework as your schedule allows, knowing that you can join class discussions at times that work for you.
 The online degree includes an optional Field Experience Course and a required separate 10-day summer residency where students will acquire and apply manual therapy techniques in a laboratory setting.

 Competitive curriculum - Our distinctive Rehabilitation Science graduate program is the only one of its type in the Northeast.
 Classes include Pathokinesiology, Pharmacology and Advanced Kinesiology and Biomechanics.